MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 ## Goals

 ### Team independence
 The independence of teams is one of the YaaS success factors.
-Applying traditional integration tests requires dependent services to be operational at any time which is a clear violation of this rule as such services are most probably maintained by a different team, are may be subject to slow, and unreliable networks, and maybe unreliable themselves.
+Applying traditional integration tests requires dependent services to be operational at any time which is a clear violation of this rule as such services are most probably maintained by a different team, may be subject to slow, and unreliable networks, and maybe unreliable themselves.
 The goal of this test strategy is to make teams as independent from each other, during the entire software development lifecycle.
 This can only be achieved by testing as much as possible locally, detached from any network.

 ### Business continuity for consumers
 A new minor service version release must not introduce breaking changes.
-The YaaS functional testing strategy focuses on help identifying any changes impacting the consumer interfaces so that accidental errors can be detected before impacting real consumers and stop their services being available or functional correct.
+The YaaS functional testing strategy focuses on help identifying any changes impacting the consumer interfaces so that accidental errors can be detected before impacting real consumers and stop their services from being available or functional correct.

 In order to guarantee that new minor versions do not introduce any breaking changes into a service, previous test suites need to be re-run against the most recent service version.